JerryChangs/ES96-Smart-Smoker/README.md

 	<li><a href="http://www.nytimes.com/2015/07/19/business/learning-to-engineer-a-better-brisket.html">New York Times</a></li>
 </ul>

+## Patent
+We filed and received a patent for our invention at the end of the class.
+<a href="https://www.google.com/patents/WO2016171775A1?cl=en">Patent WO 2016171775 A1</a>

 ## Contribution
 My primary contributions to the project include developing the iOS app, researching and running experiments for the PID control system, and creating slides for our team presentations.